 - Students are encouraged to hone in on presentation skills during on-campus poster presentations.

 - Low student-to-faculty ratios in laboratory classes allow for individualized feedback and careful assistance during the research process.

 - Classes are taught by faculty holding the highest degree in their field, each focusing research on a distinct area.

 - Students can augment their psychology degree with a variety of other majors such as biology or neuroscience.

-- All psychology majors receive internship support, career counseling and assistance with graduate school support.
+- All psychology majors receive internship support, career counseling, and assistance with graduate school applications through the CEAE.